Zash/lua-unbound/README.markdown

 :   DNSSEC root trust anchors, a string or array of strings.
 Defaults to
     hard-coded IANA root anchors.

+`trustfile`
+:   Path to a file containing DNSSEC root trust anchors.

 So the defaults as follows:

 ``` {.lua}